 In this section, there’s not a whole lot to do unless you want to specify that certain CSS or JS files are not minified if using the auto-minify option

-WordPress relies on a database to display the content you have created.
+WordPress relies on database queries to display the content you have created.
 Your posts, images, and pages are all stored in a database while the structure of the page is kept separate and can be upgraded, deleted, or changed without affecting the database entries.
 Database caching allows WordPress to serve up information without hitting the database by caching information that is regularly accessed.
 If something has changed in the backend then the plugin will figure this out and serve up the new information.
 If the information hasn’t changed then the cached version will be available to avoid extra bandwidth usage.

 Make sure Don’t cache queries for logged in users is selected.
 Everything else can be left as default.